On Glimmers and Grounding: A Guide to Rebalancing Your Nervous System

 Still on the phone as the books came into view, I stood stunned before them, saying: “Holy Shit.
 What the hell?
 This is wild.
 This is madness.
 This is the strangest thing ever,” while the person on the other end rightfully kept asking, “What?
 What?
 Tell me!”

-I told her, took a photo, and then left them there, but when I got to the end of the block, the person on the other end asked me to grab them for her, so I did.
+I told her, took a photo, and left them there, but when I got to the end of the block, the person on the other end asked me to grab them for her, so I did.

 Already a paying subscriber?
 Sign In.